srl-labs/containerlab/docs/manual/kinds/ixia-c-one.md

 ```

 ## Interfaces mapping
-ixia-c-one container uses the following mapping for its linux interfaces:
+keysight_ixia-c-one container uses the following mapping for its linux interfaces:

 * `eth0` - management interface connected to the containerlab management network
 * The other interfaces are the data interfaces which are created using same name as provided in the clab topology yaml file.

-When containerlab launches ixia-c-one node, it will set IPv4/6 addresses as assigned by docker to the `eth0` interface and ixia-c-one node will boot with that addresses configured.
+When containerlab launches keysight_ixia-c-one node, it will set IPv4/6 addresses as assigned by docker to the `eth0` interface and keysight_ixia-c-one node will boot with that addresses configured.

 Data interfaces `eth1+` need to be configured with IP addressing manually if needed ( as in the Layer3 forwarding test example).
 This is needed when the test port needs to reply to ARP/ND queries from the Device Under Test.